Last Updated on February 28, 2022 by Muhammad Junaid Khalid

 - The New Simple Volume Wizard opens, which guides you through making the new disk.
 Choose NTFS for the file system, and format it.

 - Now select Extend Volume for the chosen drive, and another Wizard will take you through the steps for adding the new volume to your other drive.
-Once you finish, you have successfully increased your partition’s disk space.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.